IvanYYi/IvanYYi.github.io/_pages/research.md

 ## Work in Progress

-* Bank Concentration and Risk Taking: Stability VS. Efficiency. *Present at LSE WiP seminar*
+* Bank Concentration, Bank Capital and Risk-shifting. *Present at LSE WiP seminar*